wp-plugins/login-customizer/readme.txt

 == Description ==

->Custom Login Page Customizer plugin allows you to easily customize your login page straight from your WordPress Customizer!
+><a href="https://themeisle.com/plugins/login-customizer/" target="_blank" rel="friend">Custom Login Page Customizer</a> plugin allows you to easily customize your login page straight from your WordPress Customizer!
 You can preview your changes before you save them!
 Awesome, right?

 In your WordPress Dashboard, navigate to Appearance > Custom Login Page Customizer to get started.